 As with almost all plants, it’s best to choose the right fern for your climate in order to keep them thriving (perhaps this is where we went wrong and should take a leaf out of our own book — pun intended!).

 For those tropical vibes, even through winter, look no further than the palm.
 Rhapis palms and kentia palms are easy to grow and thrive in a shady position.

 Palms can grow pretty huge when planted in the ground, but are still happy as can be in a pot.
 Young palms require smaller pots to keep their roots dry and warm.
 Once it gets a little bigger, you can upgrade to a larger pot.

 As always, be sure to use a good quality potting mix.
 Most pot plants will also need good drainage to avoid root rot.
 When you bring home your new plant baby, always repot it into a larger sized pot than the one it was growing in so it has room to settle in.

 Hot tip!
 Before watering your plants, poke your index finger into soil down to your knuckle.
 If the soil sticks to your finger, it has enough water.
 If it’s dry, it’s time to water.
-If you can’t get your finger down far enough, the soil is too compact and needs to be replaced because the water cannot get down to where it’s needed.
+Also, if you can’t get your finger down far enough, the soil is too compact and needs to be replaced because the water cannot get down to where it’s needed.